-All pesticides and agricultural chemicals are subject to state registration.
+All pesticides and agricultural chemicals are subject to state registration and can only be legitimately imported by legal entities.
 The list of approved chemicals is maintained by the Ministry of Ecology and Natural Resources of Ukraine (MENRU).
-The MENRU publishes the biannual Catalogue of Pesticides and Agricultural Chemicals Allowed for Use in Ukraine (2023 list in Ukrainian).
-The Catalogue lists all registered pesticides by brand name, group, applicant, country of origin, active ingredients, and duration of registration.
+MENRU publishes the biannual Registry of Pesticides and Agricultural Chemicals Allowed for Use in Ukraine (in Ukrainian).
+It lists all registered pesticides by brand name, group, applicant, country of origin, active ingredients, and duration of registration.
 Agricultural chemicals not listed in the catalog cannot be used domestically, and no residues in agricultural products are allowed.
-MRLs for pesticides and agrichemicals are established by Hygiene Norms and Regulations of Safe Use (in Ukrainian), implemented in 2016 (last updated in 2020).
-Norms are established for 158 registered chemicals (as of June 2023) and regulate the presence of active substances for Ukrainian products of plant origin and processed products of plant origin.
-The document references both National standards for pesticide presence (in Ukrainian) (2,830 references) and the EU Pesticide database (389 references).
-Additional pesticides and agricultural chemicals were added to the list in 2022 and 2023 (in Ukrainian).
+MRLs for pesticides and agrichemicals are established by Hygiene Norms and Regulations of Safe Use (in Ukrainian) and regulate the presence of active substances for Ukrainian products of plant origin and processed products of plant origin.